louisfb01/best_AI_papers_2023/README.md

 * [Code](https://github.com/XingangPan/DragGAN)

+> Check out [the What's AI podcast](https://open.spotify.com/show/4rKRJXaXlClkDyInjHkxq3) for more AI content in the form of interviews with experts in the field!
+An invited AI expert and I will cover specific topics, sub-fields, and roles related to AI to teach and share knowledge from the people who worked hard to gather it.

 ## Neuralangelo: High-Fidelity Neural Surface Reconstruction [9]<a name="9"></a>
 Neuralangelo is NVIDIA's latest breakthrough in image-to-3D AI.
 This new approach builds upon [Instant NeRF](https://www.louisbouchard.ai/nvidia-photos-into-3d-scenes/), enhancing surface quality and providing highly realistic 3D scenes from simple images in just seconds.